bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 getting slider.
 You&apos;re at last, the last one, animating it.
 I&apos;m animating the left property to zero.
-So that will put it right, so that the first image is right in position inside my slider at 700 using easeInQuad, whereas the first one gets animated to left position.
+So that will put it right, so that the first image is right in position inside my slider at 700 using easeInQuad, whereas the first one gets animated to left position.</p>

-We just set that to minus 2,000 pixels also at the same speed using the same easing.
+<p>We just set that to minus 2,000 pixels also at the same speed using the
+same easing.
 So they move together.
 Let&apos;s go ahead and add this into our script over here.
 I&apos;m going to say, get my pound slider ul.last.
 This one.
 I&apos;m going to animate it.
 How am I going to animate it?
 I&apos;m going to animate the left property to zero.
 That one goes to zero.
 Left goes to zero.
 I&apos;m going to just use the same easing and everything else that I had down here.
 I can even just copy and paste that to move that into place.
-That moves that one.
+That moves that one.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~ 344. slider ul, first animate leftposition easeinquad (205) ~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">